 These dogs have been a part of American families since frontier time.
-Settlers to the southern mountain area relied on these dogs to help them survive, from guarding livestock to deterring intruders to helping with hunting wild game.
-Many frontiersmen lived off of the proceeds from the furs they sold after a successful hunt with their Mountain Cur.
+Settlers to the southern mountain area relied on these dogs to help them survive.
+They guard livestock, deter intruders, and help with hunting wild game.
+Many frontiersmen lived off the proceeds from the furs they sold after a successful hunt with their Mountain Cur.

-There was a time when Mountain Curs were known as “all-purpose” dogs because of how versatile they are.
+There was a time when the Mountain Cur dog breed was known as “all-purpose” dogs because of how versatile they are.
 These dogs can be trained to do just about any task.
 They respond best to positive reinforcement in training.
 They love to please their people and will work hard for praise.

 It's important to socialize this breed young and work with them consistently.

-Despite their large appearance and intimidating bark, they are great with kids.
+Despite their large appearance and intimidating bark, they are great with young children.
 They can be overprotective of children in their family, so make sure you set clear boundaries and help them understand their role.
-The more people they are exposed to as a pup the better.
+The more people they are exposed to as a Mountain Cur puppy, the better.

-This breed requires a lot of physical activity and mental stimulation on a daily basis.
+This breed requires a lot of physical activity and mental stimulation daily.
+They are very active dogs.
 Bored or underworked Mountain Curs tend to be destructive.
 They are very manageable dogs if they get enough activity.

 Mountain Curs are tan, black, brown, brindle, yellow, or black and brindle.
 Some have white on their coats.

 Curs have a double coat with a thick topcoat.
 Their hair is short.
-Occasionally brushing with a shedding comb is all that's needed to remove dead, loose hair, especially during shedding season.
+Occasionally brushing with a shedding comb is all that's needed to remove dead and loose hair, especially during shedding season.